-My Life of Learning and Unlearning as a Grad Student: Part Two
+My Life of Learning and Unlearning as a Grad Student, Part Two: Spiritual direction and empathy in spiritual health and wholeness

 This paper comes to you from a course I just finished.
 I hope it will encourage you to consider working with a spiritual director.
 I hope, even more, it will open your heart, as it’s opened mine, to the expansive, healing love of God.